Do you know anybody – or have you heard of anybody – who has gotten banned from Amazon Associates?

 A substantially similar statement that I’ve been using on all of my sites for years looks like this… “[SiteName.com] is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.com.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.”

 A disclaimer like this MUST appear on any page that links to Amazon with your affiliate tag.
 To make this easy – I’ve always just placed the entire disclaimer, word-for-word, in the site footer.
 I’ve seen lots of sites that hide it only on their Disclaimer page and put a link to the Disclaimer page in their footer – but I’m not entirely convinced that is considered sufficient.
 I’d rather play it safe and place the full text in the footer so it shows up on every single page on my site.
+Some affiliates go so far as to display the disclaimer at the very top (or above the fold) of every single page that includes Amazon affiliate links just to be certain that readers see it before clicking over to Amazon.

 2. Amazon Star Ratings and Reviews